vicary/multidict/README.md

 }
 ```

-MultiDict supports all of the standard Map methods, having the return type as a
+MultiDict supports all of the standard Map methods, but always return a Set of
-Set.
+values.

-You may easily deletes all relationships associated with a key or value with the
+You can easily deletes all values associated with a key with the `delete()`
-`delete()` method, or only deletes one specific key-value pair by specifying the
+method, or only deletes one specific key-value pair by specifying the value as
-value as well:
+well:

 ```ts
 myMap.set("foo", 1);